rich-p-rich/fizzbuzz-p2/README.md

 **The Answer Buttons**

-- **Hiding the answer buttons.** I have deliberately kept the answer buttons hidden until the user has clicked on Ready FizzBuzz and Set Target number.
+- **Hiding the answer buttons.** I have deliberately kept the answer buttons hidden until the user has clicked on Ready FizzBuzz and Set Target Number.
 As the FizzBuzz and Target Numbers are essential for playing the game, it made sense to compel the player to click on them.
 I considered greying out the answer buttons as a sign to the player that the answers are not yet enabled, but decided that this would raise more questions in the player's mind.
-So I choise to hide them completely.
+So I chose to hide them completely.
 This gives the player no choice but to follow the directions given by the 'Ready' FizzBuzz and 'Set' Target Number buttons.

 Before the FizzBuzz and Target Number buttons are clicked, the page looks like this: